WHATS HOT

 Other STDs like gonorrhea, Chlamydia, hepatitis B, and genital herpes can be passed on to the baby during a vaginal delivery.

-Babies can suffer serious conditions if they contract an STD, including conjunctivitis, neurologic damage, hepatitis, meningitis, blindness, deafness, chronic disease, and cirrhosis.
+Babies can suffer serious conditions if they contract an STD, including conjunctivitis, neurologic damage, hepatitis, meningitis, blindness, deafness, chronic liver disease, and cirrhosis.

 Mental anguish

 Being a teenager and pregnant can be a scary and daunting experience.
-Many worry about how they will cope with labor and as well as telling anyone about their pregnancy.
+Many worry about how they will cope with labor and motherhood as well as telling anyone about their pregnancy.
 It is important to seek support from professionals and loved ones to help get through this tough time.

 All of these can lead to higher risks of developing the baby blues or full-blown postnatal depression for teenagers.

 Debra Aspinall is an experienced journalist and has been the editor and leading writer for the Emma’s Diary website for many years – one of the UK’s most popular pregnancy and baby websites.
 Debra writes on pregnancy topics such as pregnancy weeks, having a baby, getting pregnant and more.
-She also has experience writing on women’s health and beauty issues, and has even contributed travel articles to glossy magazines in both London and the Home Counties!
+She also has experience writing on women’s and beauty issues, and has even contributed travel articles to glossy magazines in both London and the Home Counties!

 Previous Article